HumanCellAtlas/query-service/USER_STORIES.md

 This document lists user stories for the query service and documents sample queries to assess the UX of querying HCA metadata in postgres JSONB.

+## The affect of database schema on query UX

+We conducted some experiments to determin how different database schema designs would affect query UX

+### Variants

 Three schema variants were tried documented below.

 **Denormalized query variant** - all metadata associated with a bundle were summarized into a single json blob.
 This avoids joins between different metadata JSON blobs by prepackaging all the data together.